Scenic Tours

 Characteristics:

-- excursion intended for the small groups (minimum 12 pers) by coach departing from Dinant (except otherwise arranged)
+- excursion intended for the small groups (minimum 12 pers) by coach departing from Dinant (except otherwise arranged)- visits accompanied or guided, depending on the place- equipment: walking shoes and protection adapted to the weather- accessible to all with a normal physical condition

 Infos and reservations:

-Last update : 04/06/2009 @ 10:10
+Creation date : 19/04/2009 @ 15:21 Last update : 04/06/2009 @ 10:10 Category : Tourism

-Preview Preview Print the article Print the article
+Preview Print the article